NaRcot01/speech-recognition-CLI-pyrogram/README.md

 <h2 align="center">
-Speech recognition for telegram using Vosk library and Pyrogram library
+Speech recognition for telegram using Vosk and Pyrogram
 </h2>